snadim02/snadim02.github.io/_posts/2024-02-01-storage-unit.md

 * gave away unused furniture (folding chairs, carts), baby items, construction materials (grout, wood floor finish, paint samples) and *so many other things* on the [FB Buy Nothing Cambridge](https://www.facebook.com/groups/476638806418590) group.

-**My proudest moment of this project has been that nothing ended up in the trash.**
+:sparkles: *My proudest moment of this project has been that nothing ended up in the trash.* :sparkles:

 ### Step 6: Organize and reload.